laura-ramos/stripe_payment/README.md

 This module requires module PPSS.

 ## Installation
-Install as you would normally install a contributed Drupal module.
+- Install as you would normally install a contributed Drupal module.
 See Installing Modules for more details.
+- Install the Stripe PHP SKD by running composer require stripe/stripe-php
+- Register to Stripe if you haven't yet

 ## Configuration